biomejs/website/src/content/docs/blog/roadmap-2026.md

 ### Markdown

-We really wish to implement the parsing of Markdown, however we haven't enough time and resources to look into it.
-If there's someone that wish to help, please let us know on [Discord](https://biomejs.dev/chat)!
-We're looking for **a champion** that would help with the implementation **and the reviews**.
+We really wish to implement the parsing of Markdown; however, we don't have enough time and resources to look into it.
+If there's someone who wishes to help, please let us know on [Discord](https://biomejs.dev/chat)!
+We're looking for **a champion** who would help with the implementation **and the reviews**.

 ## Can I help move Biome's roadmap forward?